About Dmitri Kosenkov

 Please find my curriculum vitae and contact information.
 My research is focused on the understanding of fundamental molecular interactions in complex biological systems for future applications in chemistry and medicine.
-I enjoy teaching physical and computational chemistry courses.
+I enjoy teaching general, physical, and computational chemistry courses.

 Alma Mater: National Taras Shevchenko University of Kyiv, Ukraine

-I greatly appreciate my first teacher in physics Vadim Pustovoit and my first scientific advisors: Prof. Yuri Gorgo at Taras Shevchenko University and Prof. Galina Dovbeshko at the Institute of Physics.
+I am graceful to my first teacher in physics Vadim Pustovoit and my first scientific advisors: Prof. Yuri Gorgo at Taras Shevchenko University and Prof. Galina Dovbeshko at the Institute of Physics where I worked as undergraduate researcher.

 In 2009, I defended my Ph.D. thesis entitled: „Thermodynamic and kinetic simulations on biological molecules in the gas phase and in solution: evaporation, isomerization, and hydrogen bonding“ in the Prof. Jerzy Leszczynski group at Jackson State University.
 After the graduation I did my postdoctoral research with Prof. Lyudmila Slipchenko at Purdue University.

-In 2012, I joined the Department of Chemistry, Medical Technology, and Physics at Monmouth University as an assistant professor of chemistry.
+In 2012, I joined the Department of Chemistry, Medical Technology, and Physics at Monmouth University as Assistant Professor of Chemistry.